Ibuprofen 400mg Tablets

 The half-life of ibuprofen is about 2 hours.

 In limited studies, ibuprofen appears in the breast milk in very low concentrations.

 There are no preclinical data of relevance to the prescriber which are additional to that already included.

 Microcrystalline cellulose, croscarmellose sodium, lactose monohydrate, colloidal silicon dioxide, sodium laurilsulfate, magnesium stearate, hypromellose, talc, titanium dioxide (E171).

 36 months – Aluminium blister (PVC/PVDC and Aluminium Foil)

-Blister pack: (Opaque PVC/PVDC and Aluminium Foil): Do not store above 30°C.
+Blister pack: (Opaque PVC/PVDC and Aluminium Foil): Store below 25°C.

 The following container will be used:

 6, 8, 10, 12, 16, 18, 20, 24, 25, 30, 32, 36, 48, 80, 84, 88, 96, 100 or 104 tablets in an aluminium blister pack formed from opaque PVC/PVDC and aluminium foil.